FAQS for interns

 Aboriginal and Torres Strait Islander applicants are highly encouraged to apply.
 All applications will be reviewed and considered for placement.
 To be eligible to undertake a funded internship, the candidate must:

-- Enrolled for study at a university or vocational institute or have graduated from a degree at an Australian university
+- Enrolled for study at a university or vocational institute (minimum Certificate IV) or have graduated from a degree at an Australian university.

-- Have capacity to complete a four to six week part-time or full-time internship
+- Have capacity to complete a four to six week full-time internship or part-time equivalent.

-- Be enrolled for study at a university or vocational institute or have graduated from a degree at an Australian university
+- Be enrolled for study at a university or have graduated from a degree at an Australian university

 - Undertake an internship with an Indigenous sector organisation

 - Self-fund living expenses, accommodation and travel costs

 - Demonstrate an appropriate level of cultural competency